HSA/FSA eligibleLocal + virtual consultsCall/Text (385) 332-4939Bone Builder classes now open: Learn more

 How Do You Prevent Bulging Disc Recurrence?

-Prevention is built into treatment at Mindful Movement Physical Therapy:
+Prevention is built into treatment at Mindful Movement PT:

 1. Learn your directional preference so you can self-treat at the first sign of a flare